Deep networks learn to parse uniform-depth context-free languages from local statistics: Empirical measurements of

 \subsection{Tests on CNNs}

 We consider hierarchical CNNs of depth $L$, with filters of size $4$ and stride $2$ such that both rule types are covered (see App.~\ref{app:archis}).
-These are trained by standard SGD on the classification cross-entropy loss, using $P$ training points $(x,\alpha(x))$ from our varying tree dataset.
+These are trained by standard SGD on the classification cross-entropy loss, using $P$ sentence-label training samples $\{\bm{x}_\mu,y_\mu\}_{\mu=1}^P$ from our varying tree dataset.
+For clarity, we will test our predictions separately in the three representative regimes of ambiguity marked in Fig.~\ref{fig:inside_crossover}: \textbf{(1)} $f \ll 1$ (low ambiguity), \textbf{(2)} intermediate $f$ (finite local but no global ambiguity), \textbf{(3)} large $f$ (finite global ambiguity).

-\textbf{$P^*$ v.s. vocabulary and rule numbers:} We test the dependence of Eq.\ref{eq:samp_comp} on $v,m_2,m_3$ in two ways. (i) We set $f{=}1/v$ and vary $v$ so that $P^*{\sim}v\ m_2^{L-1}m_3{\sim}v^2$.
-Fig.\ref{fig:CNN_CNN_singlecol}.(a) shows the raw learning curves.
-Rescaling the training set size $P$ by the predicted $P^*$ leads to a remarkable {\it collapse} shown in Fig.\ref{fig:CNN_CNN_singlecol}.(b), confirming the theory. (ii) Next, we increase $v$ with fixed $f{=}1/4{<}f_c$.
-For $L{=}3$, Eq.\ref{eq:samp_comp} then leads to $P^*{\sim}v^5$.
-Again, the excellent collapse displayed in Fig.\ref{fig:CNN_CNN}.(a) validates our prediction.

-\textbf{$P^*$ v.s. depth $L$:} As computed in Sec.~\ref{sec:theory}, the key triple-root correlation required for learning is dominated by the ``easy branches'' with binary productions except for the final level-$L$ production.
-As $L$ increases, these branches occur with a smaller probability, leading to a factor $(p_2^2/2)^{1-L}$ in Eq.~\ref{eq:samp_comp}.
-To test this prediction, we (i) extract $P^*(v,L)$ from the learning curves in Fig.~\ref{fig:CNN_CNN_singlecol}.(a) by setting a threshold and (ii) measure empirically a signal-to-noise ratio corresponding to the measurement of the joint triple-root statistics (see App.~\ref{app:empirical_SNR} for details).
-Fig.~\ref{fig:CNN_CNN}.(b) shows that this quantity tracks accurately the sample complexity as predicted, and both quantities follow the expected quadratic dependence on $v$.
+\textbf{(1)} To test scaling in the low ambiguity regime, we set $f{=}1/v$ and consider increasing $v$ so that $P^*{\sim}v\ m_2^{L-1}m_3{\sim}v^2$.
+Fig.~\ref{fig:CNN_CNN} (top left) shows the raw learning curves.
+Rescaling the training set size $P$ by the predicted $P^*$ leads to a remarkable {\it collapse} shown in the right panel.
+We additionally test the depth dependence: as $L$ increases, the ``easy branches'' occur with a smaller probability, leading to a factor $(p_2^2/2)^{1-L}$ in Eq.~\ref{eq:samp_comp}.
+To test this prediction, we extract $P^*(v,L)$ values from the raw learning curves by setting a threshold, and plot the $v-$dependence in the middle left panel.
+We additionally compare these to predictions from an empirical signal-to-noise ratio measured directly from the data (see App.~\ref{app:empirical_SNR} for details), finding excellent agreement.

+\textbf{(2)} We next consider (middle right) intermediate $f=1/4$ and increasing $v$, with $L=3$.
+Eq.\ref{eq:samp_comp} then leads to $P^*{\sim}v^5$.
+Again, we find an excellent collapse by rescaling the training set size $P$ accordingly.

+\textbf{(3)} Finally, we consider (bottom) high ambiguity $f=0.6,\ 0.8$ and $L=2$.
+This corresponds to a regime with finite class entropy, which acts as a lower bound on the cross-entropy loss of any classifier.
+In addition to testing the predicted scaling again, we confirm that the loss of deep networks converges to the analytically predicted Bayes-optimal loss (dashed lines).

 \begin{draft}

 \end{draft}